-After downloading the application, check that your Security and Privacy settings allow installing Amira.
-Then, double-click on Amira installer and follow the instructions.
+After downloading the application, check that your Security and Privacy settings allow the Amira installation.
+Then, double-click on the Amira installer and follow the instructions.

 In the Installation Type section, you can specify which components you want to install.
-Default settings only install Amira application on your system.
-If you check Amira Developer Kit, you will also install developer files (Amira XPand Extension license is needed).

-After selecting the installation type, click Next to continue Amira installation.
+Default settings only install the Amira application on your system.
+If you check the Amira Developer Kit, you will also install developer files.
+Note: You must have an Amira XPand Extension license for this option.
+After selecting the installation type, click Next to continue the Amira installation.